-Being an early adopter, of the many ways technology can help us maintain connection with a wide variety of people, sets you up for success.
+Being an early adopter, of the many ways technology can help us maintain a connection with a wide variety of people, sets you up for success.

 A study by Pew Research Center found that adults who use technology to stay connected with others are more likely to be lifelong learners and pursue knowledge through the internet.

-Technology has also proven to help seniors feel more confident and independent, and helps them remain connected to their family and friends regardless of their living situation.
+Technology has also proven to help seniors feel more confident, and independent and helps them remain connected to their family and friends regardless of their living situation.

 13. Opportunity to Focus on Emotional Intimacy